 Hot Tip: Did you know you should rotate swimsuits because it takes about 24 hours for the fibers to bounce back to shape after getting wet?

 Our Tops 10 Tips for Cleaning a Bathing Suit (Without Aging It)

 1. Wash it After Every Wear (Even If You Didn’t Go In Water)

 Knowing how often to wash your bathing suit can be confusing without any point of reference, Should it be once a week?
 Once a month?
 Every time you go for a swim?
 The right frequency for washing your swimsuit is actually after each wear, even if you didn’t go in the water.

 You may be wondering, why do I have to wash my swimsuit so often?
 Won’t that damage it?
 In fact, washing your swimsuit after every wear will help prevent your swimsuit from becoming discolored or damaged.
 The reason for this is because of all of the different products and chemicals that your bathing suit can come into contact with each time you wear it.
-Sunscreen, chlorinated water, deodorant, body and tanning oil, and lotion are all common examples of substances your swimsuit is likely to come into contact with and which can cause discoloration and damage.
+Sunscreen, chlorine, deodorant, salt water, body and tanning oil, and lotion are all common examples of substances your swimsuit is likely to come into contact with and which can cause discoloration and damage.